-- The normal cost for each individual active member, payable from the date of employment to the date of retirement, is sufficient to accumulate the value of the member's benefit at the time of retirement; and - Each annual normal cost is a constant percentage of the member's year by year projected covered pay
+- The normal cost for each individual active member, payable from the date of employment to the date of retirement, is sufficient to accumulate the value of the member's benefit at the time of retirement; and - Each annual normal cost is a constant percentage of the member's year by year projected covered pay.

-Actuarial Value of Assets
+Actuarial Value of Assets:

-Calculated by determining the adjusted market value of assets to reflect the investment gains and losses (the difference between the actual investment return and the expected investment return) during each of the last five years at the rate of 20% per year.
+The calculated value is determined by adjusting the market value of the assets to reflect the investment gains and losses (the difference between the actual investment return and the expected investment return) during each of the last five years at a rate of 20% per year.